 Incorporating processing time to meet individual needs is important when a student is engaging in new learning.

-- Differentiate time by reducing the number of activities the student with autism is expected to do, therefore facilitating success alongside peers.
+- Differentiate time by reducing the number of activities theautistic student is expected to do, therefore facilitating success alongside peers.

-Typically, students with autism find working in a group difficult; they may want to be involved in group work but find the social demands or transition to the group setup difficult.
+Autistic students may find working in a group difficult; they may want to be involved in group work but find the social demands or transition to the group setup difficult.

-- Other difficulties associated with autism that impact on group work include communication difficulties, unpredictable nature of group work, sensory difficulties, theory of mind difficulties and executive function difficulties.
+- Other difficulties associated with autism that impact on group work include double empathy, unpredictable nature of group work, sensory difficulties.

 Some strategies to support your student work as part of a group include:

 - Communicate in advance with the student to let them know the lesson will involve group work and what will be expected of them.

 - Introduce the concept of group work slowly.
 Initially involve one other supportive person or peer and slowly increase the group size.

 - Organise the groups for the autistic student.